tianwei-zhang/tianwei-zhang.github.io/_posts/2015-04-19-Building-Shiny-Apps.md

  ![Demo App Screenshot4](/assets/shiny4.tiff)

 #Output
-Now let's talk about how to construct output.
+Now let's talk about how to construct the output.
 In this case, let's start with putting a plot in the `mainPanel`.
 To do so, we add the following part to the ui.R.

 ```
 mainPanel(